-The large, calm gardens were once home to Napoleon and Josephine.
-It now houses the French senate, but also formal French and English gardens and fountains.
+The extensive, calm gardens were once home to Napoleon and Josephine.
+It now houses the French senate but also formal French and English gardens and fountains.
 The park is perfect for a picnic or a leisurely walk with our morning café.

 Visit the Musée de l’Orangerie.

 Most of the art I search out around the globe is Impressionism.
 I may be a bit obsessed with the relationship between art and nature.
-That is part of why I love photography too.
-This small, simple museum has large paintings from Monet’s Water Lilies, as well as many other treasures.
+That is part of why I love photography, too.
+This small museum has large paintings from Monet’s Water Lilies and many other treasures.
 I also found the visiting collections from Tokyo quite interesting.

 Have lunch in the Jardin des Tuileries while walking from the Musée de l”Orangerie to the Louvre.

-Here we saw sculptures, ponds, a carnival and French formal gardens, even goats tending the grass in this large park which used to be tile factories.
-In the middle of the park is an open-air restaurant whose croque-monsieur sandwich and atmosphere is worth enjoying during a leisurely lunch.
+Here, we saw sculptures, ponds, a carnival, French formal gardens, and even goats tending the grass in this large park, which used to contain tile factories.
+In the middle of the park is an open-air restaurant whose croque-monsieur sandwich and atmosphere are worth enjoying during a leisurely lunch.

 Scratch the surface at the Louvre.